Pseudo-magnetic Fields and Effective Dynamics in Strained Honeycomb Structures: Asymptotic Expansions of the Operator

 In the above expansions, the scales in the $O(\varepsilon)$ term were not completely separated.
 We need to expand further $\nabla \cdot (AU^T+UA)\nabla f$.
 We compute that (recall that $\bu = (u_1,u_2)$, and denote $\partial_i f = \partial_{y_i}f(\by), \partial_l a_{ij} = \partial_{y_{_l}}a_{ij}(\by)$ but $\partial_i u_j(\varepsilon \by) = \partial_{Y_i}u_j(\varepsilon \by)$)

-Above and below, $a_{ij}$'s are of course the elements of matrix $A$, and they are evaluated at $\by$. $u_i$'s are the components of the deformation $\bu$, evaluated at $\varepsilon \by$ just as $U$.
+Above and below, $a_{ij}$'s are the elements of the matrix $A$ evaluated at $\by$, and $u_i$'s are the components of the deformation $\bu$ evaluated at $\varepsilon \by$, just as $U$ is.
 We will keep this convention.
-The $O(1)$ part is exactly $\mathfrak{A}f$ defined by (\ref{CoordinateFreeExpressionFrakA}).
-To obtain (\ref{SymmetricExpressionFrakA}), we use the expression after the second equality in (\ref{ExpandAUTUA}), followed by a permutation of dummy indices.
+The $O(1)$ part is exactly $\mathfrak{A}f$ defined by \eqref{CoordinateFreeExpressionFrakA}.
+To obtain \eqref{SymmetricExpressionFrakA}, we use the expression after the second equality in \eqref{ExpandAUTUA}, followed by a permutation of dummy indices.
 With this notation, we have